OpenSILEX/docs-community-dev/docs/webService.md

 ## Java Bean Validation (JSR 380)

 When you create a new service, you must use the [Java Bean Validation](https://beanvalidation.org/2.0/spec/#builtinconstraints) to validate the input parameters.
+The JSR 380 uses annotations to validate parameters.

-### Use an existing constraint
+### Use an existing constraint validation

 You can add a verification on the DTO for the post and the ResourceService classes for the get parameters.
+To do that, you must add an annotation such as `@Required`.

+In the folowing example, the parameter `url` of the method `get` of the `ExampleResourceService` is required (`@Required`) and must be a valid url (`@Url`).

+For the `post` method, we needs to validate the list of `ExampleDTO`.
+The `@Valid` annotation is used to validate the attributes of a complex object.
+In the following example, the `@Valid` is used to validate the content of the list `examples` of the `post` method, in `ExampleResourceService`.

+The `ExampleDTO` class contains the constraint validation of its attributes.
+The constraint annotations are in our case applied to the `getter` methods.
+For example, the url attribute is required (`@Required`) and must be a valid url (`@Url`).
+The secondExample parameter is a complex type.
+To validate it, we use the `@Valid` annotation as the explained earlier.

 ```java
 public class ExampleResourceService {